Vynessa/bc-19-quiz-application/README.md

 5. Enter the URL in your web browser
 >`http://localhost:3030/`

-This app can also be viewed on this link.
+This app can also be viewed on this [link](https://bc-19-quiz-application.herokuapp.com)